Krista the Explorer

 >> Click here for the most up to date prices at Hotel Schani Salon <<

 We are all mad here!
 This line reminds me of Alice in Wonderland, which is my favourite Disney film.
 So imagine how excited I was to hear that it was also the slogan for 25hours Hotel Vienna at MuseumsQuartier!
 As you probably guessed by the name, it's located in the MuseumsQuartier of the city.
 This was by far the most random hotel that I have stayed at, but that's what made it so fun!
 The rooms are circus themed, with lots of little sayings spread out on various things across the room, some of which you can take home with you.
 In the lobby they have a souvenir shop where you can buy things you've seen around the hotel as well as last minute gifts to bring back from your trip to Vienna.
 There's also a photo booth, a rooftop bar, a mermaid's cave (you'll have to see for yourself), sauna, workout studio, camera wall, and bike rentals.
 I'm sure I'm missing loads of things but there's just so much going on I don't know where to begin.
 As I mentioned earlier, Ribelli is located in the hotel which has great pizza.
 The breakfast buffet is enormous and very well presented, so you definitely won't be leaving hungry!

 Want to share your experience of Vienna with me?
 Feel free to drop me a message or email.
+Click here to check out my post covering what to do in Bratislava for a day.
 If you're looking for some travel inspiration for Spain (which is where we went after Vienna), check out my posts covering unique places in Andalusia and a road trip to Toledo and Segovia.
 Don't forget to follow me on Instagram!